tisonspieces/www-site/blog/a-recap-of-apache-opendal-becoming-tlp.md

 :::

 In January 2023, just before the Chinese New Year, I was discussing with members of [Apache Kvrocks](https://kvrocks.apache.org/) about starting preparations for graduation after the new year.
-Recalling previous conversations with Xuanwo about OpenDAL's intention to enter the incubator, I pulled Xuanwo into drafting the incubation proposal, and we initiated the [proposal discussion](https://lists.apache.org/thread/px7wjcjy3rd4s59d4d3ll1x6y11d240r) in early February.
+Recalling previous conversations with Xuanwo about OpenDAL's intention to enter the Incubator, I pulled Xuanwo into drafting the incubation proposal, and we initiated the [proposal discussion](https://lists.apache.org/thread/px7wjcjy3rd4s59d4d3ll1x6y11d240r) in early February.

 Thanks to the project's clear positioning and its potential to replace the fading [Apache jclouds](https://jclouds.apache.org/) project, the incubation proposal was ["unanimously passed"](https://lists.apache.org/thread/h76wsb582xjdph6p430vjq3oq26502bc).